128technology/docs/docs/config_dhcp.md

 When running in a HA configuration with two nodes, only one of the nodes will actively operate as a DHCP server for those intererfaces that are shared between both systems.
 Client lease information is sychronized between nodes to ensure that upon link or node failure, the newly active DHCP server will operate with the same information.

 :::important
-The same interface configured as a DHCP server cannot also to be configured for DHCP relay.
+The same interface configured as a DHCP server cannot also be configured for DHCP relay.
 :::

 Naturally the DHCP server cannot itself reside on an interface that is configured as a DHCP client.